 Here at Sea to Summit, we believe that gear should be reliable, functional and made to last.
 We use the best available materials and thoughtfully put them together so that they will serve you for years and years of adventure.

-However, even the best-made gear will fall apart if it isn’t properly taken care of.
+However, even the best-made gear will have a shorter lifespan if it isn’t properly taken care of.
 Today, I want to concentrate on what you can do to keep your gear working as well as possible for as long as possible.

 Dry Bags/Stuff Sacks: Washing removes fine-grain sand from dry bags/stuff sacks. lf left in the fabric, the sand acts like sandpaper between the fibers.
 Washing prevents oily stains from soaking through face fabrics and causing coatings to delaminate.
 And clean bags/sacks are less likely to attract rodents and other critters that will eat holes in them.
 Click here for washing tips.